 The presence of narcotics in a community can have an obvious impact on the quality of life.
 When drugs run rampant, other associated crimes increase.
 These can include an increase in burglaries, thefts, assaults, and weapon offenses.
 A rise in the use of heroin and fentanyl-laced heroin is becoming a growing concern for our state.
 Many overdoses and overdose deaths have occurred in our area.
 For that reason, the Dickinson Police Department is determined to take a proactive role in the war on drugs.
 One weapon in that war is the drug detection K-9.

 The Dickinson Police Department received its first drug detection K-9 in the summer of 2006.
 The first dog, “Duke”, has since retired.
-Other past dogs include “Buster”, “Talon”, and “Samson”.
-The current members of the department’s K-9 Unit are Sergeant Lee and K-9 “Gambit” and Officer Peters and K-9 “Niko”.
+Other past dogs include “Buster”, “Talon”, “Samson” and “Niko”.
+The current members of the department’s K-9 Unit are Sergeant Lee and K-9 “Gambit”, Senior Police Officer Peters and K-9 “Kalo”, and Senior Police Officer Easterling and “Norman”.
 K-9 Gambit is a purebred Belgian Malinois.
 He came from North Iowa K-9 and has been thoroughly trained in the detection of narcotics, tracking, article searches, and apprehension.
 Gambit is DPDs first “dual-purpose” K-9; meaning he is trained for narcotics work and apprehension work.
 Sergeant Lee and Gambit were certified by Midwest Canine Alternatives in mid June 2013.
 Gambit passed his certification test with flying colors and has been successful in taking drugs off the streets of Dickinson ever since.
 Other duties that Sergeant Lee and Gambit will be performing include traveling to schools, neighborhood watch groups, and other functions to inform the public about the K-9 program and narcotics in general.
 Funding for Gambit and another new drug dog was made possible through donations from area businesses and citizens.
 See below for a list of our sponsors.

-K-9 Niko is the second dog purchased through North Iowa K-9.
-Niko is a purebred female Belgian Malinois.
-She is a single-purpose narcotic dog and comes extensively trained on alerting to the odor of marijuana, cocaine, methamphetamine, and heroin.
-Officer Peters is currently paired with K-9 Niko.
-They have have been certified since August of 2013.
+K-9 Kalo is the department’s newest dog and was purchased through Performance Kennels of Buffalo, MN after an outpouring of community fundraising support.
+Kalo is a male Belgian Malinois-German Shepard cross.
+He is a dual-purpose narcotic dog with patrol apprehension capabilities.
+He comes extensively trained on alerting to the odor of marijuana, cocaine, methamphetamine, and heroin.
+Senior Patrol Officer Peters is currently paired with K-9 Kalo.
+They completed their initial certification in June of 2018.
 The K-9 Unit works closely with the Southwest Narcotics Task Force (SWNTF) to develop patrol tactics and share intelligence.
 Many arrests that the K-9 Unit makes end up helping the SWNTF by connecting the area drug ring.
-The Unit also assists the department’s School Resource Officer.
+The Unit also assists the department’s School Resource Officers.
 The team is often called upon by the area schools to perform random drug sniffs on school property.

 K-9 Norman is the third dog purchased through North Iowa K-9.
 Norman is a purebred black Labrador Retriever.
 He is a single-purpose narcotic dog and comes extensively trained on alerting to the odor of marijuana, cocaine, methamphetamine, and heroin.
 Officer Easterling is currently paired with K-9 Norman.
 They have have been certified since the spring of 2016.